RealBokito/Extended-Ravencoin-Metadata-Specification/README.md

    "forsale_price": "5000 RVN"
 }
 ```
-In the new specification the issuer is able to include the schema and schema version used, during the issuance of the asset as follow:
+In this new specification the issuer is able to include the schema and schema version used, during the issuance of the asset as follow:
 ```
 {
    “schema”:”CAR”,